mongodb-developer/SocialStats/README.md

    1. Create a new [MongoDB Atlas](http://bit.ly/MDB_Atlas) project.
    1. Create a cluster (a free cluster is fine if you are not using the app in production).
    1. Create a database user for your tests.
 The user should have read and write privileges.
-   1. Whitelist your current IP address.
+   1. Add your current IP address to the IP Access List.
    1. [Create a MongoDB Realm application](https://docs.mongodb.com/realm/procedures/create-realm-app/) in this Atlas project.
 Then...
       1. Enable auto deploy.
       1. Enable hosting.